 Greek yogurt tastes a bit like sour cream, so to add a bit of sweetness, I drizzle about one tablespoon of honey every time I have my dose.
 Prior to doing my research, I did not know that the honey is said to contain probiotics too!

-Honey is said to contain probiotic bacteria that is endemic among honey bees!
+Honey is said to contain probiotic bacteria that are endemic among honey bees!
 My research revealed that the bacteria is called Lactobacillus Kunkeei, which is also present in the bee pollen and royal jelly in the hive.

 Honey and yogurt are good on their own, but when combined, they provide wonderful flavors and excellent health benefits.
 It’s time to maximize their nutrients by incorporating them into your daily snacks and meals!

-I’d be happy to hear about what you think!
+I’d be happy to hear what you think!
 Share your thoughts and suggestions in the comments sections below.
 Please feel free to share this post with friends and family, too.
 Until next time!

 ——————————————